shin5ok/async-encoding/README.md

 # Processing each movie asynchronously according to client requests and distribute it

 ## Prerequiste
-- Google Cloud Account enabled Google Cloud billing
+- Google Cloud Account
-- Google Cloud Project
+- Google Cloud Project enabled Google Cloud billing
+- Terraform v1.4.6 or later
+([here](https://developer.hashicorp.com/terraform/downloads) to install the latest one)

 ## Procedure to setup the whole system
 ### 1. Prepare Google Cloud Project and environment variables
-Sign in to your project,
+Log in to your project,
 ```
 gcloud auth login --update-adc
 gcloud config set project <your project id>